Hosamov/exclusions-db/README.md

   and "expires on" lines.
 Edited exclusions.pug.

 ## 9/26/2023
-- Fixed bug - home.js line 47: check if pending is $ne TRUE (from false)
+- ✔ Fixed bug - home.js line 47: check if pending is $ne TRUE (from false)

-## PLANNED FEATURES:
+## PLANNED CHANGES/FEATURES:
 - Email users - opt in to see when new exclusion has been added to the list
 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.

+## TODOS:
+- **Instead of filter, add buttons for desktop view/screen
+- **Fix exclusion styling on mobile (it has too large of a margin?)
+- **Add section for minimum exclusion lengths
+- **Fix exclusion length in edit form (why is it showing an imput field vs dropdown?)

-### Originally created: 11/29/2022; Last edited: 9/14/2023
+### Originally created: 11/29/2022; Last edited: 9/26/2023